DataDog/HASH/README.md

 # 🚀 Getting Started
-HASH is built using Node.js but it can mimic any web based language / server based on the configuration.
+HASH is built using Node.js but it can mimic any web-based language / server based on the configuration.
 Read the full docs below.

 ## Installation